Brandy Norwood: 2021–2024: Queens and Christmas with Brandy

 In April 2023, Norwood's daughter, Sy'Rai, confirmed that her mother would be the vocal and executive producer on her forthcoming debut EP.
-In November 2023, Norwood released her eighth studio album, Christmas with Brandy, a collection of six original songs and six cover versions of Christmas standards.
+In November 2023, Norwood released her eighth album, Christmas with Brandy, a collection of six original songs and six cover versions of Christmas standards.
 The project marked her major label return after signing with Motown Records in June 2022 and reached the top thirty on the US Top Holiday Albums chart.
 Its release coincided with the release of the Netflix Christmas comedy film Best.
 Christmas.
 Ever!, directed by Mary Lambert and starring Norwood alongside Heather Graham, Jason Biggs, and Matt Cedeño.
 While the film became hit in its first week on the streaming service, it earned largely negative reviews from critics and audiences, with The Guardian calling it one of "worst" comedies of the season.
 On November 23, 2023, Norwood performed "Someday at Christmas" at the 2023 Macy's Thanksgiving Day Parade.

 On February 4, 2024, Norwood performed at the 66th Annual Grammy Awards; Burna Boy's single, "Sittin' on Top of the World", which heavily sampled Norwood's own "Top of the World", had been nominated for Best Melodic Rap Performance.
 On June 7, Norwood made a cameo appearance as a news anchor in Ariana Grande's "The Boy Is Mine" music video, alongside Monica.
 On June 21, 2024, Grande released "The Boy Is Mine (Remix)", which features both Norwood and Monica.
 In July 2024, Descendants: The Rise of Red, a standalone sequel to the Descendants franchise, was released on Disney+, in which Norwood reprised the role of Cinderella, and appeared on the film's soundtrack, contributing vocals to "Love Ain't It" alongside Rita Ora, Malia Baker and Kylie Cantrall, and "So This Is Love" alongside Paolo Montalban.
 A24's The Front Room, a psychological horror film from directors Max and Sam Eggers and based on the original short story by Susan Hill, was released in September 2024, starring Norwood as Belinda; the film grossed just over $3.8million worldwide.
 Norwood's performance in the film garnered positive reviews from critics.